Pablerso/AMD-Drivers-Modded/README.md

 - AMD Log removed.
 - Modifications in the .inf.

-¿How to install?
+¿HOW TO INSTALL?
-First, enter test mode
+First, enter test mode.
 bcdedit /set testsigning on in CMD

 Go to Device Manager and in "Display Adapters" look for "Microsoft Basic Display Adapter" right click update driver